 DigiTrust seeks to dramatically reduce the number of third-party requests that take place on Web pages, and which slow down the consumer online experience.

 Thousands of companies work in collaboration today to deliver to consumers personalized digital content and advertising over the Web, across many different devices.
 Each of these companies assigns their own proprietary, cookie-based user token, which their partners aren’t able to read.
 That means in order to work together in real-time, each company must maintain elaborate systems and processes to track the different anonymous token used by each of their partners, for each consumer, on each Web browser in every connected device.
-The conventional process to update those systems and synchronize tokens with each other is called “pixel syncing”, and this process — because it’s so widely deployed across so many companies — can easily result in more than 100 third-party requests on a given Web page.
+The conventional process to update those systems and synchronize tokens with each other is called “pixel syncing” or “ID syncing”, and this process — because it’s so widely deployed across so many companies — can easily result in more than 100 third-party requests on a given Web page.
 This slows down the Web experience publishers offer their consumer audiences, and is costly for third party companies to maintain.

 DigiTrust offers its members a software-as-a-service (SaaS) technology solution that, upon consumer notice and consent, creates an anonymous user token and stores it within a conventional cookie that may be read and propagated by DigiTrust members.
 With a standardized token provided to and used by all parties, pixel syncs are rendered obsolete.
 Hundreds of billions of unnecessary daily third party pixel sync requests will eventually be removed from Web pages — improving the Web experience for consumers — while publishers and their partners are still able to work together to deliver consumers the same rich personalized content and advertising.